We support several options for timestamps, time zones, time ranges, and dates.

 - none—Local/receipt time because timestamp parsing is not enabled for this source.

 - ac1—Auto-corrected by the "window-based" heuristic (what we call "auto-correction" today).
 Sumo Logic assumes that all log messages coming from a particular source will have timestamps that are close together.
 If a message comes through that appears to be more than one day earlier or later than recent messages from that source, it will be auto-corrected to match the current time.
+You can stop this auto-correction by explicitly configuring a custom timestamp format on your Source.

 - For example, assume that Sumo parses the timestamp "Dec 2, 2017 2:39:58 AM".
 If the previously received message from that source has a timestamp prior to "Dec 1, 2017 2:39:58 AM" or after "Dec 3, 2017 2:39:58 AM", Sumo will auto-correct the timestamp to the current time.